ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Implementation

 The ShadowNet CA and TA work as follows.
-During the initialization phase, the ShadowNet CA starts a secure session with the TA and loads the ShadowNet Model Part B into the TA.
-Before each round of model inference, the ShadowNet CA loads pre-computed weights for mask layers into the TA.
-During a model inference task, the ShadowNet CA passes the parameters from the TeeShadow operation to the TA and fetches results from it.
-ShadowNet TA performs the model inference task for the nonlinear layers shadowed by the TeeShadow operation as shown in Figure~\ref{fig:model-converter}.
+During the initialization phase, the CA starts a secure session with the TA and loads the ShadowNet model Part B into the TA.
+Before each round of model inference, the CA loads the pre-computed weights for the mask layers into the TA.
+During model inference, the CA passes the parameters from the \textbf{\textit{TeeShadow}} operation to the TA and fetches results from it.
+The TA performs the model inference task for the non-linear layers represented by the \textbf{\textit{TeeShadow}} (see Fig.~\ref{fig:model-converter}).

-There are several challenges in implementing the ShadowNet TA.
-We share two of them here: TA's memory management and performance optimization.

-\point{Optimizing TA's Memory Management} The TEE OS has a limited memory reserved for the TA.
-Without careful memory management, the TA would exhaust the memory and crash.
-We tackle this challenge as follows.
-First, we use static memory allocation in the TA to avoid fragmentation.
-Specifically, for a given model, the memory needed for each layer is predictable and can be allocated statically.
-Dynamically allocating memory with \textit{malloc} will cause fragmentation of the TA memory.
-Second, we do not allocate buffer for each layer's output.
-Instead, we allocate two big buffers and rotate them to save memory.

-\point{Optimizing TA's Performance} Implementing the TA in OP-TEE has many restrictions.
-For example, OP-TEE only supports C; we lose access to popular compute libraries, such as Eigen\cite{eigen} and Arm Compute Lib \cite{armcomputelib} in C++.
-Additionally, OP-TEE lacks a math library.
-Hence, we had to find efficient implementation of mathematical functions, such as \textit{sqrt}, \textit{exp}, or \textit{tanh}, for the activation layers.
+The CA sets up a secure session with the TA and passes the parameters.
+The ShadowNet TA is implemented as a lightweight and generic model interpreter that can parse the model binary (Part B), and run partial model inference based on the CA's parameters.
+It can handle any model in the TensorFlow Lite format (flatbuffers).